TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 .. [#] This only applies to classes or already instantiated objects.
-Calling a mocked class to create a mock instance *does not* create a real instance.
+Calling a mocked kundi to create a mock instance *does not* create a real instance.
    It is only attribute lookups - along with calls to :func:`dir` - that are done.

 Sealing mocks